On the hunt for a current account for your kids? Here are our top UK bank accounts for 11-18-year-olds.

 You’ll also find these accounts may offer the choice between a cash card that allows ATM withdrawals or a debit card, which can be used in shops, online and at ATMs.
 Most banks will let you control which card your child gets.

-Some banks let you fill in an application form online, but you’ll probably still have to go in branch to complete the application and provide proof of identity for both you and your child.
+Some banks let you fill in an application form online, but you’ll probably still have to go into a branch to complete the application and provide proof of identity for both you and your child.

 Here’s our roundup of the best current accounts for children.